ButterAleks/Circuit-Playground-BLE/README.md

 ## Peripheral Functions
+> [!NOTE]
+> Once a connection to a device acting as a peripheral is made all of it's advertisements will stop broadcasting.
+This means that to connect to another device after a previous connection, you will need to start advertising again.
+- `start_advertising(advertisement: Advertisement)`: Begins sending out an advertisement as a peripheral.
+  - __advertisement: Advertisement__: This is an advertisement that should be created that the user that is then able to be picked up on by other Bluetooth devices.
+(For more information on how to make advertisements please look within the [What is the adafruit_ble library?](https://github.com/ButterAleks/Circuit-Playground-BLE/blob/main/README.md#what-is-the-adafruit_ble-library) Section of this file)
+- `stop_advertising()`: This will stop any currently active advertisements from continuing to be sent out

 ## Host Functions
 - `start_scanning(advertisements_to_collect: int = 10, buffer_size: int = 512, extended: bool = False, timeout: float = None, interval: float = 0.1, window: float = 0.1, minimum_rssi: int = -80, filter_no_name: bool = True, active: bool = True, print_debug: bool = False) -> dict`: This function allows a device acting as a host to start scanning for peripheral devices.
 This function returns a dictionary who's keys are the names of the devices found and the values are the addresses which can be used to connect to the devices.